 - A Indicates learning at the highest level.
 The student not only demonstrated knowledge and understanding of the material but also demonstrated an ability to analyze, synthesize, and evaluate the material with breadth and depth of understanding. - B The student not only demonstrated knowledge and understanding of the material, but an ability to apply the material.
-The student is able, on occasion, to demonstrate an ability to analyze, synthesize, and evaluate the material.

-C The student demonstrated a basic knowledge and understanding of the material and some ability to apply it.
-D The student demonstrated limited knowledge and understanding of the material and is not able to apply much of it.
-F The student failed to demonstrate an acceptable knowledge or understanding of the material, and therefore is not able to apply it.
-Students earning an F in any required course must repeat that course satisfactorily prior to graduation.
-Incomplete: Indicates that the student has not completed all work required for the course.
-Incomplete work must be made up within six weeks of the end of the term within which the I was earned, or a grade of F will result.
-W____Withdrawal: Indicates that the student withdrew from the course prior to completion of the term.
-A course in which a student earns a W will not be considered in the calculation of the cumulative grade point average (CGPA) but will be considered in totaling credits attempted.
-W/A Withdrawal due to Attendance: Indicates that the student was withdrawn from the course prior to the completion of the term due to unsatisfactory attendance.
-A course in which a student earns a W/A will not be considered in the calculation of the cumulative grade point average (CGPA) but will be considered in totaling credits attempted.
-V Audit: Indicates that the student audited the course.
-Audited courses are attended by the student but do not affect degree credit, credits attempted, or GPA.
-Exam Indicates that the student demonstrated knowledge and skill in the subject through a proficiency examination.
-Proficiency examinations count toward degree credit but are not
+The student is able, on occasion, to demonstrate an ability to analyze, synthesize, and evaluate the material. - C The student demonstrated a basic knowledge and understanding of the material and some ability to apply it. - D The student demonstrated limited knowledge and understanding of the material and is not able to apply much of it. - F The student failed to demonstrate an acceptable knowledge or understanding of the material, and therefore is not able to apply it.
+Students earning an F in any required course must repeat that course satisfactorily prior to graduation. - I_____Incomplete: Indicates that the student has not completed all work required for the course.
+Incomplete work must be made up within six weeks of the end of the term within which the I was earned, or a grade of F will result. - W____Withdrawal: Indicates that the student withdrew from the course prior to completion of the term.
+A course in which a student earns a W will not be considered in the calculation of the cumulative grade point average (CGPA) but will be considered in totaling credits attempted. - W/A_Withdrawal due to Attendance: Indicates that the student was withdrawn from the course prior to the completion of the term due to unsatisfactory attendance.
+A course in which a student earns a W/A will not be considered in the calculation of the cumulative grade point average (CGPA) but will be considered in totaling credits attempted. - Exam_Indicates that the student demonstrated knowledge and skill in the subject through a proficiency examination.
+Proficiency examinations count toward degree credit but are not considered in GPA calculation. - TR___Transferred: Indicates that the student transferred credit for the course from another institution.
+Courses for which the student transferred credit from another institution are not considered in calculating GPA at Taylor Business Institute